stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 ![]((media/image1.png)

-Figure 1 All observations with outlier in place for Nitrite-Nitrate
+**Figure 4.1** All observations with outlier in place for Nitrite-Nitrate

 ### Censored (Non-Detect) Data